alphagov/content-store/doc/document_format.md

 For example, links to mainstream browse pages, topics, organisations and other things associated with the content.

+For example:

+    "tags": {
+      "organisations": ['ORG-CONTENT-ID', 'ANOTHER-ORG-CONTENT-ID'],
+      "topics": ['TOPIC-CONTENT-ID'],
+    }

-The tags hash is keyed by the type of the link (for example, "topics"), and the value is a list of associated items.
-The order of items in the tags hash may be significant; the content store will preserve the order.
+The keys here represent the type of the tag (for example, "topics").
+The value is a list of associated items, in which order may be significant; the content store will preserve the order.

-In the `storing` context, the values are UUID strings.
+In the `storing` context, the items are UUID strings.

-In the `notifying` context, the values are hashes containing: (TODO: confirm)
+In the `notifying` context, the items are hashes containing: (TODO: confirm)
  - `guid`: The GUID of the tagged document
  - `base_path`: The base path of the document

-In the `retrieving` context, the values are hashes containing: (TODO: confirm)
+In the `retrieving` context, the items are hashes containing: (TODO: confirm)
  - `guid`: The GUID of the document
  - `base_path`: The base path of the document
+ - `title`: The title of the document
  - In future, there may be optional API parameters to request that other fields from the linked document are included in this hash (eg, title, description).